KevinCoble/MDPRobot/README.md

 ## License

-This framework is made available with the MIT license.
+This program is made available with the MIT license.